kodadot/subwork/docs/subwork-fellowship.md

 You should share with us your Twitter, LinkedIn, Github and why you want to participate within our SubWork fellowship, i.e. what outcome do you see helping us.

+What are the start date of SubWork Fellowship #1?
+---
+We are thinking to start last week of September, no hard dates, probably around 30/9/2023.

 What is SubWork Fellowship?
 ---